miakd/miakd.github.io/_posts/2017-07-26-Bigger-than-the-both-of-us.md

 “I wanna make the point that you’re born naked and the rest is drag.
 Those guys in the three piece suits over there — I look terrible in a three piece suit but it’s drag, I mean, everything you wear.
 This body you have is a vessel, and you’re bigger, its bigger than the both of us, Geraldo.”<sup>5</sup>

-RuPaul subversively states that the identities that we hold tightly are not fundamental to our true selves.
+RuPaul subversively states that the identities that we hold tightly are not fundamental to our true selves<sup>7</sup>.
 We are all performing these identities, whether we are doing so within or outside of the expectations of society.
-We need to value what is real about life: a short list, according to RuPaul, consisting of love, laughter and breath.<sup>6</sup>  Grounded in the real, we can get rid of the baggage of oppressive notions of identity.
-We can begin to see each other, love each other, and lift each other up in radical new ways.
+Only once we acknowledge and deconstruct these can begin to see each other, love each other, and lift each other up in radical new ways.

 <sup>1</sup> For more on the social construction of race, check out the article [***Racial Formations***](http://homepage.smc.edu/delpiccolo_guido/Soc34/Soc34readings/omiandwinant.pdf) by Michael Omi and Howard Winant, or the book [***Racial Formation in the United States***](https://books.google.com/books?id=dbLcAwAAQBAJ&printsec=frontcover&dq=racial+formation+in+the+united+states&hl=en&sa=X&ved=0ahUKEwi-zoX6m6rVAhXIslQKHQmdCAYQ6AEIKDAA#v=onepage&q&f=false) by the same authors.